Harris Jayaraj: As a lyricist

+Music videos

 Ad jingles

 He composed music for various television commercials including a Coca-Cola commercial featuring Vijay.
 In 2008, he composed for Herova?
 Zerova? ad campaign which Suriya initiated under the Agaram Foundation, working to help children who drop out of school early in Tamil Nadu.
-With the Ministry of Education in Tamil Nadu, he created a short commercial video outlining child poverty, labour and lack of education, titled Herova?
-Zerova?.
-The film was written and produced by Sivakumar and also starred Suriya, Vijay, R. Madhavan and Jyothika.
+With the Ministry of Education in Tamil Nadu, he created a short commercial video outlining child poverty, labour and lack of education written and produced by Sivakumar and also starred Suriya, Vijay, R. Madhavan and Jyothika.

 Personal life

 Harris is married to Suma Jayaraj, the couple have a son named Samuel Nicholas Harris and a daughter named Karen Nikitha Harris, born in 2006.
-Nikitha is a playback singer who made her debut through the song Vinnil Vinmeen for the movie Kaappaan, and won a V4U Media award in 2020.
+Nikitha is a playback singer who made her debut through the song "Vinnil Vinmeen" for the movie Kaappaan, and won a V4U Media award in 2020.